paulgramlich/aiforgood_patientclustering/README.md

 `/Data/preprocessing.py`
 We used a Lower Back Pain (LBP) patient dataset, that was preprocessed by us to convert categorical variables into numerical values.
 Furthermore, NAs were removed and replaced with `0` and scaled the data from `[0,1]`.
-An scaled and unscaled version for plotting can be found in `/Data/`.
+Scaled and unscaled versions for plotting can be found in `/Data/`.

 `/Data/processing.py`
 Then the dataset was processed to fit the requirements of the models.